 For optimal results, start by decanting all your syrups into Mason jars and letting them chill in your fridge.

-Once everything is cold, pour in an ounce—or two tablespoons—of your PS and vanilla syrups into each 16-ounce glass.
+Once everything is cold, pour in 60 ml—or two tablespoons—of your pumpkin spice and vanilla syrups into each 475-ml glass.
 Stir to combine.

-Then, add in 7 ounces of cold brew coffee concentrate and dilute it with 7 ounces of cold water.
+Then, add in 200 ml of cold brew concentrate and dilute it with 200 ml of cold water.

-Lastly, follow the instructions and prep your cold foam just before serving.
+Lastly, follow the instructions and prep your pumpkin cream cold foam just before serving.

-Top each pumpkin cream cold brew with 2 ounces of pumpkin cold foam, a dusting of the PS topping, and some optional finely grated ginger.
+Top each pumpkin cream cold brew with 60 ml of pumpkin cream cold foam, a dusting of the pumpkin spice topping, and some optional finely grated ginger.

 A Few Tips

 Next, make your simple syrups at the same time and set two different timers on your smartphone.
 Since the vanilla syrup is much more hands-off, the Home Grounds team suggests starting with that one first.
-As it steeps, follow the directions to make your PS syrup.
+As it steeps, follow the directions to make your pumpkin spice syrup.